chromacole/spinner/README.md

   available (e.g. a locked-down preview), it just keeps working in memory for that session.

+## Spin Art

+- **The disc** is drawn on a `<canvas>`, with a permanent offscreen "paint layer" underneath it that the visible canvas just rotates and redraws each frame — so painted marks stay stuck to the disc as it spins, exactly like paint on a real spinning surface.
+- **Spinning** uses the same drag/swipe-to-flick physics as the wheel.
+- **Pouring** — click and hold anywhere on the disc to drip your selected color.
+Paint is flung outward from the drop point; the faster the disc is spinning when you pour, the further and straighter the streaks fling (mimicking centrifugal force).
+Holding still just pours in place; dragging while pouring drags the paint trail with it.
+- **Colors & brush size** — pick from the swatch row or use the custom color picker; brush size (S/M/L) controls streak thickness.
+- **Clear** wipes the disc back to blank. **Save PNG** downloads the current artwork (just the disc, not the whole page) as `spin-art.png`.

 ## Files

-- `index.html` — page structure
+- `index.html` / `spin-art.html` — page structure for each app
-- `styles.css` — dark, game-show-ish theme; responsive down to phone widths
+- `styles.css` — shared dark theme, nav, and the wheel's own styles
+- `spin-art.css` — spin-art-specific styles (disc, palette, toolbar)
 - `script.js` — wheel drawing, spin physics, customize panel, persistence
+- `spin-art.js` — spin-art disc rendering, spin physics, paint particles
 - `.nojekyll` — disables Jekyll processing on GitHub Pages

 ## Ideas for next steps

-- Add a confetti burst or bigger celebration animation on landing.
+- Add a confetti burst or bigger celebration animation on landing (wheel).
-- Weight segments unevenly (e.g. bias probability instead of equal-sized wedges) if you want some outcomes rarer than others.
+- Weight segments unevenly (e.g. bias probability instead of equal-sized wedges) if you want some outcomes rarer than others (wheel).
-- Add a shareable URL that encodes the segment list, so a customized wheel can be linked directly.
+- Add a shareable URL that encodes the segment list, so a customized wheel can be linked directly (wheel).
+- Let spin art streak color fade/thin out over their length, or add a "splatter" mode that flings several colors from one pour (spin art).